The SEO guide to finding all web pages of a website

 Now it’s time to export the results.
 Go to Export and choose to save the data either in .xls or .csv format.

-Exporting data in Website Audit
+Export data from Website Audit tool

 RUN A WEBSITE AUDIT